About

 - Running Input Director over an unreliable network that is dropping data (for example a wireless network with poor connectivity)

-- Open Input Director on your master
+- Open Input Director on your Director

-- Switch to the 'Master Preferences' tab
+- Switch to the "Director Preferences" tab

 - Scroll down to the bottom of the panel